 Colombia’s war on drugs gathered pace throughout the 1980s and the violence on the streets became progressively worse as Escobar and the Medellín cartel fought against the US extradition treaty.
 Even though football had provided glimmers of hope for the Colombian people, there was no escape from the violence and corruption now that the country’s top clubs were controlled by the cartels.

 In 1989, referee Alvaro Ortega was murdered after a few controversial decisions led to América de Cali drawing a match against Independiente Medellín.
 Ortega had been shot to death near his hotel soon after the game by assassins who claimed that their drug baron bosses had lost a lot of money betting on the game.
 The previous year another referee, Armando Pérez, had been kidnapped for 24 hours and told officials who made “wrong decisions” in important games would be killed.

-Escobar had instigated all out war against the state over the US extradition treaty which he wanted stricken from the Colombian constitution.
+Escobar had instigated all-out war against the state over the US extradition treaty, which he wanted striking from the Colombian constitution.
 He founded the pressure group known as Los Extraditables that was responsible for the majority of the violence across the country.
 The group, formed mostly of Escobar’s fellow drug dealers, declared: “We prefer a tomb in Colombia to a cell in the United States.”

 The death toll continued to rise as the violence increased against the government; thousands of Colombians lost their lives and bodies were literally piling up in the streets.
 The Colombian assembly voted to ban extradition from its new constitution in 1991.